-Risk management and compliance are being prioritised over change and innovation countries face the same kinds of risks which can have a serious impact on their profitability and aid agencies have adopted many of the same practices.
+The introduction of risk management policies and procedures in the humanitarian sector is a welcome way in which agencies have had to better manage the challenges of their industry.
+In bygone times the worthiness of humanitarian organisations meant that concerns about misconduct were not so seriously scrutinised.
+Multinational companies operating in fragile and conflict countries face the same kinds of risks which can have a serious impact on their profitability and aid agencies have adopted many of the same practices.
 Compared to limited investments in innovation aid agencies are spending millions of dollars on risk management and compliance frameworks.
 The problem with risk management in the humanitarian sector is that, because of the way the humanitarian marketplace is structured, the incentive for larger agencies is to pass on the risk to implementing agencies without necessarily providing them the necessary resources to manage them.
 While donors are concerned about the potential misuse of taxpayers money, they are all too willing to pass on risk management to large UN agencies and INGOs who must establish compliance frameworks for the projects they implement.
 It is the small agencies at the end of humanitarian supply chain, particularly local and national NGOs, that face the greatest risks, but often without the systems in place to manage them.
 It is no surprise that national staff from these organisations experience the greatest security risks and account for most security incidents (Humanitarian Outcomes, 2024).